letoram/safespaces/API.md

     swap=i    : swap model to the left (< 0) or to the right (> 0) into focus
     cycle=i   : rotate models n steps on the left (< 0) or right (> 0) side
-    destroy   : delete the layer and all associated models opacity=f : (0..1) set the layer relative opacity, default=1 (opaque) nudge=f   :  move the layer anchor relative to the current position models/   : subdirectory of all attached models
+    destroy   : delete the layer and all associated models destroy_protected : delete the layer unless there are protected models, otherwise delete only non-protected models
+    opacity=f : (0..1) set the layer relative opacity, default=1 (opaque)
+    nudge=f   :  move the layer anchor relative to the current position models/   : subdirectory of all attached models